-Most people want to know if they can spot-reduce fat on their body.
+Most people want to know if they can spot-reduce fat on their body and how to spot reduce fat.

 After all, it would be great if we could just target our trouble areas and melt the fat away, right?